 While MPIP labels are incredibly versatile, there are some limitations:

-- If your taxonomy requires more than just a single label or your organization works with government and defense.
-Defense contractors often need to augment out-of-the-box labeling and protection capabilities to satisfy their internal requirements and those for Controlled Unclassified Information (CUI), ITAR and other complex government and defense data protection mandates.
+- If your taxonomy requires more than a single label or your organization works with government and defense.
+Defense contractors must often augment out-of-the-box labeling and protection capabilities to satisfy their internal requirements and those for Controlled Unclassified Information (CUI), ITAR and other complex government and defense data protection mandates.

 - If files have been digitally signed (for example, by DocuSign), applying an MPIP label will break the integrity of the file, and it will no longer be considered “signed.”

-- If files need to have different protections for at-rest, managed devices, BYOD, and guest users.
+- If files need different protections for at-rest, managed devices, BYOD, and guest users.

 - If data sovereignty or ownership is critical to an organization.
 Microsoft must comply with the rules of the U.S. jurisdiction and release information to the U.S. government when requested.